JoinCODED/task_06/README.md

+Support both the Django versions 2 and 3

 1. Setup a virtual environment.
 2. Fork the repository and Clone it.
 3. Install the packages from the requirements file.